CherryPickZambia/CherryPickAgroChain/README.md

-# AgroChain360 - Blockchain Contract Farming Platform
+# Cherry Pick - Blockchain Contract Farming Platform

-AgroChain360 is Cherry-Pick's blockchain-enabled smart contract platform designed to digitize, secure, and optimize contract farming for high-value fruits and vegetables.
+Cherry Pick is a blockchain-enabled smart contract platform designed to digitize, secure, and optimize contract farming for high-value fruits and vegetables.

 ## Features